ioccc-src/winner/bugs.md

 ### Source code: [2006/toledo2/toledo2.c](%%REPO_URL%%/2006/toledo2/toledo2.c)
 ### Information: [2006/toledo2/index.html](2006/toledo2/index.html)

+This was fixed to
-[Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) fixed this program to not crash in macOS (it appeared to work fine in fedora linux on an `x86_64` architecture but he does not know if it crashed in macOS Ventura due to the fact it is an `arm64` CPU - the Apple silicon chip, but given that the author later made some slight changes to make it not crash in `x86_64` macOS that might be the case).
-This fix, BTW, is a mix of a fix by [Yusuke Endoh](authors.html#Yusuke_Endoh) and Cody's.
+not crash in macOS (it appeared to work fine in fedora linux on an `x86_64` architecture but it is not known if it crashed in macOS Ventura due to the fact it is an `arm64` CPU - the Apple silicon chip, but given that the author later made some slight changes to make it not crash in `x86_64` macOS that might be the case).

 Nevertheless there are two features that are not bugs.